Foot Measuring Guide

 • Tape Measure or String to measure your Instep

-• Ruler or Tape Measure to measure your foot tracing
+• Ruler or Tape Measure to measure the tracing of your feet

 Follow these Steps

-• Sit on the Chair with your knees at 90 degree angle, leaning forward.
+1. Sit on the chair with your knees at a 90-degree angle, leaning forward.

 shoe size and width measurements